SeleniumHQ/seleniumhq.github.io/docs_source_files/content/grid4/_index.en.md

 With Selenium Grid 4,
-one server acts as the hub that routes JSON formatted test commands to one or more registered Grid 4 nodes.
+one server acts as the hub that routes JSON formatted test commands to one or more registered Grid nodes.
 Tests contact the hub to obtain access to remote browser instances.
 The hub has a list of registered servers that it provides access to, and allows control of these instances.

-Selenium Grid 4 allows us to run tests in parallel on multiple machines, and to manage different browser versions and browser configurations centrally (instead of in each individual test).
+This feature allows us to run tests in parallel on multiple machines, and to manage different browser versions and browser configurations centrally (instead of in each individual test).